 - 9 marinas with over 2.400 permanent berths and 1.835 berths for visiting yachts.

 The airport area (leisure)

-As of 2019, Lelystad Airport will have become an airport for holiday and business travellers.
-Seen the growth of this airport, it is expected to handle several millions of travellers by 2023.
-Such a big stream of passengers offers countless opportunities.
+As of 2019, Lelystad Airport is well on its way to becoming an airport for holiday and business travellers.
+Given its projected growth, the airport is expected to handle several million travellers by 2023.
+This massive number of passengers offers countless opportunities.

-Adjacent to Lelystad Airport will be the Lelystad Airport Business park, a high quality area offering space for innovation, sustainability and leisure.
-More information about the opportunities at Lelystad Airport Businesspark is here.
+The Lelystad Airport Businesspark, built adjacent to Lelystad Airport is a high quality business area that values innovation, sustainability and leisure.
+Find out more about the opportunities at Lelystad Airport Businesspark here.

 Larserplein /Nature park

 The Larserplein is situated near the 10th exit of the A6, close to the city entrance.
 The Larserplein is a conveniently located site that houses motorway related businesses and services.
 Opportunities at this site are expected to increase as Lelystad Airport and the adjacent Lelystad Airport Businesspark continue to expand.
 The Larserplein’s scenic Northern and Eastern sides are bordered by an impressive nature park called Natuurpark Lelystad which attracts 150.000 visitors a year.
 South of the Larserplein is the Flevopoort business area.
 With space to spare, the Larserplein is an ideal site for the establishment of hotels.